wp-plugins/cs-shop/readme.txt

 = 0.9.8 =
 * Add support ValueCommerce.

-= 0.9.7.1 =
-* Remove the feature of LinkShare Crossover search and Merchandiser integration.

 = 0.9.7 =
 * Add support LinkShare.
 * Remove "action" parameter from shortcode attributes.

-= 0.9.6.1 =
-* Remove debugging code.

 = 0.9.6 =
 * Add support Yahoo!
 Shopping API.

-= 0.9.5.3 =
-* Fixed control of the authority of the admin menu.

-= 0.9.5.2 =
-* Add show Review score, and refine some codes.

-= 0.9.5.1 =
-* Add display credit of Rakuten service.
-* If there is no product image to view an alternate image.

 = 0.9.5 =
 * Add support Amazon Product Advertising API.